What is toll relief?

 This includes total project costs such as financing, designing, building, maintaining and operating the tunnels and the MLK extension.

 Tolls at the Downtown and Midtown tunnels go toward the maintenance and upkeep of the existing tunnels.

 They also paid for the construction of the new Midtown Tunnel, which created an additional two lanes of roadway connecting Norfolk and Portsmouth.

-While VDOT is not able to reduce or remove the tolls, it has partnered with ERC to create the Toll Relief Program to offer some financial relief to those most impacted by frequent toll use.
+While VDOT is not able to reduce or remove the tolls, it has partnered with ERC, who funds the Toll Relief Program, to offer some financial relief to those users most impacted.